 Fertility decreases with age, particularly after the age of 35 because both the number and quality of eggs gets lower.

 An egg is sent from your ovaries to your womb every month from when you hit puberty to the menopause.
 When the egg binds with sperm in the womb you get pregnant.
 Although it may seem like your body is making a new egg every month, this is not the case.
 Women are born with all the eggs they ever have and they are stored in the ovaries.
 As you get older your eggs get older too.
+To learn about your cycle of fertility, check out our ovulation calculator.

 How long it takes to get pregnant depending on age